sutton-sn/ai-price-prediction/README.md

 ---

 To reproduce the results and run the model, please refer to the code provided in the repository.
-Make sure to install the necessary dependencies listed in the requirements.txt file.
+Make sure to install the necessary dependencies.